frobware/autoprat/README.md

 - `-D, --detailed-with-logs` - Show detailed PR information with error logs from failing checks
 - `-q, --quiet` - Print PR numbers only
 - `-L, --limit <LIMIT>` - Limit the number of PRs to process [default: 30]
+- `--no-wrap` - Enable title truncation when output is redirected (for use with `watch`, pagers, or pipes)

+**When to use `--no-wrap`:** By default, autoprat detects terminal width only when stdout is a TTY.
+When using tools like `watch` or piping output, stdout is redirected and autoprat cannot detect the terminal width, causing long titles to wrap.
+The `--no-wrap` flag forces width detection by querying `/dev/tty` directly (the controlling terminal), ensuring titles are properly truncated even when output is redirected.

 ### Debugging
 Use the `RUST_LOG` environment variable for granular tracing: